YannickLeRoux/GoogleSearch/README.md

-A created this Python 3 program as I had to go thru a lot of different podcasts and find tracks download links.
-I needed to automate this boring process and save myself time.
+I created this Python 3 program as I had to go thru a lot of different podcasts and find tracks download links.
+I needed to automate this boring process and save myself time!

 1/ Open the podcast URL